 UMB Investment Management is a division within UMB Bank, n.a. that manages active portfolios for employee benefit plans, endowments and foundations, fiduciary accounts and individuals.
-UMB Financial Services, Inc.* is a subsidiary of UMB Financial Corporation.
-UMB Financial Services, Inc is not a bank and is separate from UMB Bank, n.a., is a subsidiary of UMB Financial Corporation.
+UMB Financial Services, Inc.* is a wholly owned subsidiary of UMB Financial Corporation and an affiliate of UMB Bank, n.a.
+UMB Bank, n.a., is a subsidiary of UMB Financial Corporation.

 All investments involve risk, including the possible loss of principal.
 Past performance is no guarantee of future results.
 Neither UMB Investment Management nor its affiliates, directors, officers, employees or agents accepts any liability for any loss or damage arising out of your use of all or any part of this report.

-Securities offered through UMB Financial Services, Inc. Member FINRA, SIPC or the Investment Banking Division of UMB Bank, n.a.
+* Securities offered through UMB Financial Services, Inc. Member FINRA, SIPC or the UMB Bank, n.a.
+Capital Markets Division

 Insurance products offered through UMB Insurance Inc.

 You may not have an account with all of these entities.

 Contact your UMB representative if you have any questions.